cdapio/hydrator-plugins/hive-plugins/README.rst

     **metastoreURI:** The URI of Hive metastore in the following format: thrift://<hostname>:<port>.
     Example: thrift://somehost.net:9083

     **tableName:** The name of the hive table.
+This table must exist.

     **Optional Fields**

     **databaseName:** The name of the database.
 Defaults to 'default'

-    **filter:** Hive expression filter for write provided as a JSON Map of key value pairs that describe all of the partition keys and values for that partition.
+    **partitions:** Hive expression filter for write provided as a JSON Map of key value pairs that describe all of the partition keys and values for that partition.
 For example if the partition column is 'type' then this property should specified as {"type": "typeOne"}
     To write multiple partitions simultaneously you can leave this empty, but all of the partitioning columns must